-I have the pleasure of heading the Discrete Differential Geometry Lab at the University of Goettingen, with its wonderful people.
+I have the pleasure of heading the Discrete Differential Geometry Lab at the University of Goettingen.

-Discrete Differential Geometry, Geometry Processing, Computational Topology, Physical Simulation, Computer Graphics.
+Applied Geometry, Discrete Differential Geometry, Numerical Analysis, Geometry Processing, Physical Simulation, Computer Graphics.

 |